Jeaquino/cv/README.md

-Create a basic CV with HTML, CSS and JS
+Create a basic CV with HTML, CSS and JS.
+Deply with github pages